 Keeping that in mind, if you have reached a place in your life where you feel at a loss for what to do next (whether that be because you're depressed, you feel your relationship with your significant other ending, you've recently lost someone close to you, you have issues coping with the stresses of each day, etc), therapy and/or counseling can be extremely beneficial.
 Talking with a therapist or counselor may provide new insights/perspectives as well as some tools to keep you moving forward.

-Free Counseling Through Places of Worship
+What is Free Counseling Through Places of Worship?

 Free counseling through a place of worship is straightforward, no matter what religion you are.
 Although this form of counseling is not the same as therapy, it can be a source of support and assistance.
 If you have a place of worship you are already a regular member at, seeking counseling from the clergy may be as simple as setting an appointment to talk with whomever leads the congregation and services.
 In these cases, many feel a close connection with said clergy member already - as they already look to them as a spiritual leader - therefore, discussing personal issues is significantly easier than it may have been with a stranger.